-- Explore Londa – a cave grave site which tourists can enter and learn about the history of the residents.
+- Explore Londa – a cave gravesite in which tourists can enter and learn about the history of the residents.

 RELATED: Spending more time here?
 Check out these other things to do in Yogyakarta to keep you occupied.

-And that’s a wrap folks!
-I hope this travel guide has given you lots of ideas for planning your travels in southeast asias and shown you all the top sites in Indonesia.
+And that’s a wrap, folks!
+I hope this travel guide has given you lots of ideas for planning your travels in Southeast Asia and a trip to the top places to visit in Indonesia and has shown you all the top sites in Indonesia.
 And I can totally understand if your Indonesia bucket list has suddenly become super long!

-And if you liked this article, please tweet, pin or share on Facebook!
-As always, full sized pins are available by clicking the P in the sharebar. (pst. there is a hidden pin too!)
+And if you liked this article and are traveling to Bali or plan to Visit Indonesia in general, please tweet, pin or share on Facebook!
+As always, full-sized pins are available by clicking the P in the share bar.

-FYI: I visited a few of the location on this list as part of the Wonderful Indonesia Trip of Wonders 2017 operated by the Ministry of Tourism, but all opinions, as always, remain my own.
-And if you would like to visit Indonesia their Trip of Wonders competition to win a trip to Bali, Komodo or Mt Bromo is open until the end of September and is the perfect way to explore Indonesia!
+FYI: I visited a few of the locations on this list as part of the Wonderful Indonesia Trip of Wonders 2017 operated by the Ministry of Tourism, but all opinions and travel tips, as always, remain my own.

-READY TO EXPLORE MORE OF ASIA?
+READY TO EXPLORE MORE OF ASIA & FOR SOME BUDGET TRAVEL TIPS TO MAKE THE MOST OF YOUR TRAVEL EXPERIENCE?
 YOU MIGHT BE INTERESTED IN THESE ARTICLES

 - The Philippines: The Ultimate Manila Travel Guide – Things to do, Where to Stay & What to eat!